Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 1

 12/05/2026

-This World IBD Day, we're focusing on one of the most misunderstood topics in IBD care: diet.
+This World IBD Day, the 19th May, we're focusing on one of the most misunderstood topics in IBD care: diet.
 To help us cut through the noise, we spoke with specialist IBD Dietitian Shehnaz Bashir - someone who has lived with IBD for 20 years and supported people with Crohn's Disease and Ulcerative Colitis for over a decade.

 IBD Diet Myths Debunked by an IBD Dietitian: Part 1